rehemap17/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2script displays content of the file passwd

-3scricpt displays content of the file passwd and hosts
+3script displays content of the file passwd and hosts

+2script displays the last 10 lines of the file passwd